 Fat gets stored in micro and macro vesicles or spheres in every liver cell.
 When in excess, it decreases the liver’s performance. in extreme situations, this can lead to liver failure.
 When left untreated, liver failure could cause death without liver transplantation.

 It is projected that non-alcoholic liver disease will become the number one indication for liver transplantation in the next decade.
 Addressing obesity is a number one priority of every individual and of the governments of developed nations.

 So, what is the best way to protect your liver from extra fat?
 The obvious answer is diet and exercise, but there’s more to it.

-A low fat diet is a good place to start, but fat and protein are also needed for healthy liver function.
-In my opinion, minimizing consumption of animal derived fat and protein is the first priority.
+A low-fat diet is a good place to start, but fat and protein are also needed for healthy liver function.
+In my opinion, minimizing the consumption of animal-derived fat and protein is the first priority.
 In one study, mice were fed casein, a protein derived from milk.
-These mice developed liver cancer, while others fed with plant based products continued to thrive.
+These mice developed liver cancer, while others fed with plant-based products continued to thrive.
 When the diets of these mice were switched, the patterns reversed.

 The works of Dr. Campbell of Cornell University have shown over the years that in many instances, animal-based fats and proteins could lead to various medical conditions, including liver cancer.

 How to Prevent Liver Disease